WolframResearch/WolframWebEngineForPython/README.md

 #### --cached

-If --cached is present then every request will run the source code once
+If --cached is present the code in each file will be run only once, with subsequent requests retrieving the cached result.

 ```
 >>> python3 -m wolframwebengine --cached